isubham/isubham/README.md

 I'm Subham - a Jharkhand-based Software Engineer.

-I'm currently working as a Senior Software enginner at Recro.
+I'm currently working as a Senior Software enginner at EPAM.

 Coding and music are my main passions.